National Day for Truth and Reconciliation

 Schedule of events

-Join the Third Annual City of Burnaby Hope and Health Community Camp in honor of Truth and Reconciliation.
+Join the Fourth Annual City of Burnaby Hope and Health Community Camp in honor of Truth and Reconciliation.

 Saturday, September 19, 10 am-1 pm